Frequently Asked Questions

 What does a Doula do?

-A Birth Doula provides continous non-medical support during labor and childbirth.
+A birth doula provides continuous non-medical support during labor and childbirth.
 This support comes in many forms including emotional support, physical comfort, and helping you advocate for the birth you want.
 At our prenatal visits we can discuss in further detail what sort of support you want for your birth.
 We can be with you as early in labor as you feel we are needed, we will stay with you throughout labor and birth, and for about an hour after the birth of the baby to help establish breastfeeding and get you settled in with your new baby.

 Does a Doula take the place of my Partner?

 NO!
-We are there to support both the Mother and her partner.
+We are there to support both the mother and her partner.
 We will help a partner become involved in the birth to the extent that they feel comfortable.
+A new dad shares his point of view HERE.

-Does a Doula take the place of nursing staff?
+Does a Doula take the place of my care provider?

 Will my insurance cover Doula Services?

-Starting October 1st, 2009, Certified Doulas may now apply for an NPI number which allows them to be reimbursed from some insurance companies!
+Certified Doulas may now apply for an NPI number which allows them to be reimbursed from some insurance companies!
 Check with your insurance provider to see if they cover our services and we can work out an arrangement.
-Typically, we will still require payment in full as designated, with the reimbursement back to you after we have received payment from your insurance company.
+Typically, we will still require payment in full as designated, your insurance company will reimburse you if the claim is approved.